unional/typescript-blackbook/README.md

 - Get the best out of TypeScript
 - Stay close to JavaScript as much as possible
 - Embrace latest JavaScript syntax
-- Cross-compatible with tools.
-It's frustrating when your tools do not get along with each other!
+- Cross-compatibility with tools.
+In my company, we embrace diversity and support team member to use their favorite IDEs.
+However it is really frustrating when the tools do not get along with each other!
   - IDE / Editors
     - [Visual Studio Code](https://github.com/Microsoft/vscode)
     - [Atom](https://atom.io/)